 Since we would be disembarking the next day, you need to have your luggage out the night before.
 The luggage is gathered and prepared, so it can be picked up when you get off the ship.
 You have an option of carrying your luggage off yourself, but that could be quite the challenge depending on what you’ve brought onboard!

 That concludes our day 5, but we’ll wrap up the trip report in the next post, and provide some conclusions.
-Stay tuned!
+Check out Day 6 and conclusions!